did-app/www/docs/did-button-branding/index.md

 ### Creating buttons

-##### DID.app as a social login provider
+##### Using DID.app buttons alongside other social sign in providers

-When offering DID.app as one option among several login providers you **should** follow the guidance on this page.
+When offering DID.app as one option among several sign in providers you **should** follow the guidance on this page.
 If your authentication process is only handled by DID.app you may use the buttons show here, but are not required to.

 ### Examples

-A light button that can be used on most pages.
+A light button that can be used on most pages:

 <div style="display:inline-block;padding:0.3em;border:1px solid gray;margin:1em;border-radius:4px;">
   <span style="display:flex;align-items:center;">